 The complexity of the mind for me is on par with attempting to understand the Universe.
-The further I look, the more I realize I lack the grasp to understand it.
+The further I look, the more I realize I lack the understanding to grasp it.
 What is it about the law of the mind that differentiates it from other laws in God’s Word?
 Why is it so important that we learn to control our minds and take precautions as to what enters it?
-The mind is a topic I’d like to explore more in God’s Word, if it’s important enough to be addressed by the Patriarch’s of old, it’s important enough for me to find out why.
+The mind is a topic I’d like to explore more in God’s Word, if it’s important enough to be addressed in God’s Word, it’s important enough for me to find out why.

 Psalm 26:2 “Examine me, O LORD, and prove me; Try my mind and my heart.”

-A good place to start is in prayer.
-That is actually a good place to start with pretty much everything in life.
-When we place ourselves before the Lord in a position of Holy respect, we honor the Lord and His Spirit moves upon us.
-When we hold ourselves to God’s standard of righteousness and not our own, we see ourselves in a different light, His Light.
-That light illumines the darkness and scatters all that deviously remains in the crevices of our minds.
+A good place to start is in prayer, this is actually a good place to start with pretty much everything in life.
+When we place ourselves before the Lord in a position of holy respect, we honor the Lord and His Spirit moves upon us.
+When we hold ourselves to God’s standard of righteousness and not our own, we see ourselves in a different light, His light.
+His light illumines the darkness and scatters all that deviously remains in the crevices of our minds.